TalhaAkber/yassir-technical-challenge/README.md

      // Replace with your actual IQAir API key or use mine, since for the demo I have left my key there intentionally.
 This should be a party of environment secret
      ```

-   - Ensure the environment file (`src/environment/environment.ts`) is properly configured with your MySQL credentials and database name.
+   - Ensure the environment file (`src/environment/environment.ts`) is properly configured with your database credentials and database name.
+I have personally tested with both database so it shouldn't be a problem.

    This configuration allows the application to authenticate with the IQAir API using your personal key.
 Update the IQAir API key to access the data seamlessly.